you112ef/bolt-diy-full-stack/README.md

 3. Ensure all prerequisites are properly installed
 4. Check for any system resource limitations

-Remember to always use the latest stable versions of Docker, NVIDIA drivers, and the NVIDIA Container Toolkit for the best compatibility.
+Remember to always use the latest stable versions of Docker and NVIDIA driversfor the best compatibility.